bchaffin/bchaffin.github.io/magic-squares/magic-squares.markdown

 published [similar
 method](http://www.multimagie.com/English/Morgenstern08.htm) with a
 different way of generating two-square decompositions.
-Morgenstern's method is the same in that generates magic squares with 5 squared cells and then checks the other 4 to see if they are squares.
+Morgenstern's method is the same in that it generates magic squares with 5 squared cells and then checks the other 4 to see if they are squares.
 But his search comes from the opposite direction -- rather than choosing E and then computing the decompositions, it generates the decompositions